What to Bring to Assisted Living: Everything Your Parent Actually Needs

 Cleaning supplies and linens

 Pack two complete sets of sheets and pillowcases, at least two pillows, blankets, and a comforter.
 Three sets of bath towels, hand towels, and washcloths ensure fresh linens between laundry days.
-For cleaning, bring surface wipes, multipurpose spray, paper towels, and cleaning cloths for small messes, though many facilities provide housekeeping services.
+For cleaning, bring surface wipes, multipurpose spray, paper towels, and cleaning cloths for small messes.
+Many facilities provide housekeeping services.

 Oversized or unsafe furniture

-Large couches, dining tables, and bulky dressers often won’t fit in smaller living spaces.
-Assisted living apartments are designed for functionality and easy movement, especially for those using walkers or wheelchairs.
-Oversized sofas, heavy china cabinets, and massive dining tables might not fit into the new space.
+Large couches, dining tables, and bulky dressers often won't fit in smaller apartments.
+Assisted living spaces are designed for easy movement, especially for people using walkers or wheelchairs.
+Oversized sofas, heavy china cabinets, and massive dining tables take up too much room.

-Furniture on wheels can slide unexpectedly and cause falls, while wobbly chairs or tables pose stability risks.
-Glass tables are prone to tipping, cracking, or shattering.
+Furniture on wheels can slide unexpectedly and cause falls.
+Wobbly chairs or tables pose stability risks.
+Glass tables can tip, crack, or shatter.
 Fire hazards like candles, space heaters, and electric blankets are often not allowed.
-Check with the community’s safety guidelines before packing anything that generates heat or open flames.
+Check the community's safety guidelines before packing anything that generates heat or open flames.

 Items that create tripping hazards

 Throw rugs and area rugs are significant tripping hazards for seniors.
 The edges can catch on shoes or the rug may slip, causing falls.
-Cords lying on the floor can trip your parent or catch on walker wheels.
+Cords on the floor can trip your parent or catch on walker wheels.
 Items positioned on the floor like standing vases, plant stands, or large sculptures become obstacles.
-General clutter in walkways, including shoes and misplaced items, increases fall risk.
+Clutter in walkways increases fall risk.

 Excessive duplicates and collections